strainer/Fdrandom.js/antisort.md

 //and sorted...
 tdata.sort( function(a, b){return a-b} )
 ```
 This creates some unevenly distributed sorted test data, its sum and average is calculated.
 Then the average of n randomly chosen samples is calculated, many times, and the error between the random-sampling-average / full-average is calculated.
-Then `tdata` is antisorted by position and the same small window sample errors are calculated.
+Then `tdata` is antisorted by position and the same small-window-sample-errors are calculated.

 Output: